KarolPop/WebCrawler/README.md

 "# WebCrawler"

-Robot indexing RW categrory products with products for the specific brand.
+Robot indexing RW category products with products for the specific RW brand.